rebecca-shoptaw/archive-visualizer/README.md

 - [ ] Improve accessibility where possible

 **Phase Five: Bells and Whistles**
-- [ ] Add more fun stylistic touches, such as snazzy loading indicators, animations, etc. as time allows
+- [ ] Add more fun stylistic touches, such as snazzy loading indicators, custom titles for each page via `react-helmet`, animations, etc. as time allows